This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 This Rocky Road Layer Cake is chocolate overload, in the best way possible!
 Moist chocolate cake is layered with a rich filling of marshmallows, nuts, and chocolate ganache.
-A glorious collection of marshmallows, nuts, ganache, and chocolate buttercream completes this indulgent dessert.
+The outside is piled high with marshmallows, nuts, ganache, and chocolate buttercream.

 I know, I KNOW.
 It’s summer time!
 Fruit trees are just bursting with amazing produce right now.
 Raspberries and blueberries are practically hurtling themselves into grocery carts.
 The time is ripe (groooooan) for making delicious, farm-fresh, produce-driven desserts.
 And here I am showing up to the party with a big ole chocolate cake like a chump.